omadson/brains/utils/datasets/README.md

 There are two directories: `artificial/` and `real/` according to the data source.

+**Note**: The class column of classification datasets are formated in ordinal pattern.

 ## List
 In this point, we have the following databases